ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/fetching-data/filtering.md

 > This is also required when you use `HotChocolate.Types.Scalars`!

 When you add custom scalars, you will have to create custom filter types.
-Scalars are mapped to a `FilterInputType` that defines the operation that are possible for this scalar.
+Scalars are mapped to a `FilterInputType` that defines the operations that are possible for this scalar.
 The built in scalars are already mapped to matching filter types.
 For custom scalars, or scalars from `HotChocolate.Types.Scalars`, you have to create and bind types.